Meridith LaVelle

 • Human Rights Measurement Initiative.
 Civil and Political Rights Team member.

-• "Populist Leadership and Economic and Social Rights Fulfillment" with Stephen Bagwell and Matt Rains
+• "Populist Leadership and Economic and Social Rights Fulfillment" with Stephen Bagwell and Matthew Rains

-• "Under the Radar: Bureaucratic Repression and Avoiding International Attention" with Matt Rains
+• "Under the Radar: Bureaucratic Repression and Avoiding International Attention" with Matthew Rains

 • "Information Into Advocacy: How Different Human Rights Information Impacts Perceptions of Performance" with K. Chad Clay, Mennah Abdelwahab, and Matt Rains